michaellor/php-advanced-rock-paper-scissors/README.md

 * _An entry for the 'computer' must be added to the database column players with an id equal to 0_
 * _Multi-player Mode is not currently Supported_
 * _Match Mode statistics treat an unfinished/early exited game as a loss for the player_
-* _Entries into database (player name, player password), are not sanitized for characters that break SQL such as apostrophes
+* _Entries into database (player name, player password), are not sanitized for characters that break SQL such as apostrophes_
+* _Session cookie is not destroyed_